darkecology/wsrdata/README.md

 Official datasets are defined by json files released in this repository.
 To reproduce these json files and render arrays, please refer to the Dataset Preparation section.
-- **datasets/roosts_v0.0.1_official** defines a mini-dataset to demonstrate the format of roosts_v0.1.0.
+- **datasets/roosts_v0.0.1_official** defines a toy mini-dataset to demonstrate the format of roosts_v0.1.0.
 - **datasets/roosts_v0.1.0_official** defines a standardized dataset constructed by [1] to develop machine learning models.
+The data are originally labeled by [3].

 The datasets can continue to be upgraded with more radar scans and annotations, for the purpose of ecological analyses and developing machine learning models to recognize biological phenomena in radar data.

 ### Dataset Reviewing and Visualization
 - Method 1: Run `tools/visualization.ipynb` to visualize a scan and its annotations.
-You may download a scan and render an array interactively, if you don't have the array rendered and saved already.
+You may download a scan and render an array interactively, if you have not obtained rendered arrays already.
-- Method 2: Assume we have a list of radar scans, a json file that contains annotations for the scans, and arrays already rendered from downloaded radar scans and saved.
+- Method 2: Assume we have a list of radar scans, a json file that contains annotations for the scans, and arrays already rendered and saved.
 Run `tools/visualization.py` to generate png images that visualize scans with annotations.
 - A note about **directions**.
-    - By default pywsrlib renders arrays in the geographical direction;
+    - By default pywsrlib renders arrays in the **geographical direction**;
     i.e. when calling `radar2mat`, `ydirection='xy'`.
     In such rendered arrays, y is the first dimension and x the second.
-    Large y indicates North and large x indicates East.
+    Large y indicates North (row 0 is South) and large x indicates East.
-    - This wsrdata repo renders arrays with `ydirection='xy'`.
+    - This wsrdata repo renders arrays with `ydirection='xy'` in the **geographical direction**.
-    To visualize the array channels using matplotlib's `pyplot.imshow`, we need to set `origin='lower'` in order that North is the top of the image.
+    - To visualize the array channels using matplotlib's `pyplot.imshow`, we need to set `origin='lower'` to get the **image direction** where the top of the image (row 0) is North.
     Before saving images of array channels for UI using matplotlib's `image.imsave`, we need to manually flip the y axis of the arrays and annotations in order that North is the top of the image.